AntoinePassemiers/ArchMM/README.md

 A r c h M M
 ===========
-ArchMM (Architectural Markov Models) is a Cython library for machine learning, based on Hidden Markov Models.
+ArchMM (Architectural Markov Models) is a Cython library for machine learning where most of the algorithms are based on the Markov assumption.
-It contains the implementation of different HMM topologies (ergodic, linear, Bakis, cyclic), and adaptations of popular machine learning algorithms used under the Markov hypothesis (alternatives of the Input-Output Hidden Markov Model).
+It contains the implementation of different HMM topologies (ergodic, linear, Bakis, cyclic), and adaptations of popular machine learning algorithms used under the Markov hypothesis (such as the well-known Multi-Layer Perceptron, adapted to the IOHMM).

 The Input-Output Hidden Markov Model (IO-HMM) is a markovian model where both output values and transition probabilities are computed using sub-models such as multi-layered perceptrons.
 The learning algorithm is based on the Generalized Expectation-Maximization procedure.

+ArchMM provides also clustering algorithms, change point detection algorithms, and fuzzy HMMs.

 How to use it
 -------------